-According to the transport ministry’s plan, the project, a 4ha quay in Teuk Chhou district, 6km west of Kampot town, is scheduled to be completed on March 30.
+According to the transport ministry’s plan, the project, a 4ha quay in Teuk Chhou district, 6km southeast of Kampot town, is scheduled to be completed on March 30.
 No inauguration date for the project has been announced yet.

 Sokun said that the Inter-Ministerial Commission will “find a suitable time” to inaugurate the port after the completion of the entire project, with a ceremony to be presided over by Prime Minister Hun Sen.

 “It may take some time to prepare for as we have to complete the clean-up [of the site] first,” he said.

 The international tourism port will be the first substantial connection between Kampot, Cambodia’s islands and neighbouring countries since the reign of King Ang Duong in the mid-19th century, leading tourism officials and experts in the region to term it a “historical” port.

 Kampot provincial Department of Tourism director Soy Sinol observed that the establishment of a tourism port would be the “next level” in receiving tourists as they have been limited only to land routes when coming to Kampot.

 The port will also facilitate the visiting of Cambodia and neighbouring countries’ islands, especially as it increases the convenience factor, and would also provide opportunities for tourists to travel using a novel mode of transportation, he said.